 Do you suffer from headaches?
 Did you know there is a connection between headaches and hormones?
 In this Let’s Chat blog, I’ll help you understand the different types of headaches women experience and how fluctuating hormone levels can influence headache patterns.
 I’ll also discuss possible treatments for headaches, give you five tips to help stop them before they get unbearable, and leave you with five questions to ask your healthcare provider.

-Sorry honey, I have a headache
+Sorry, honey, I have a headache

 You may be wondering why a women’s health expert cares so much about something as common as a headache.
 The answer is quite simple: A headache is one of the most common reasons women visit their primary care physician, and headaches are much more common in women than men.
 Not only are headaches painful, but they can also affect your quality of life.
 Even more disturbing is that headaches can take up to three days (or more) to go away, often resulting in missing family events, calling in sick for work, and not feeling like exercising or having sex.

 I often see patients who come in for headache issues, including many women who have never suffered from headaches in the past.
 One of my patients, Joan, came in for exactly that reason.
 She had been experiencing several perimenopause symptoms, was having irregular periods, and had been getting headaches about three or four days before each period.
-Joan also explained that her mom had suffered from migraines and she was afraid the same thing was happening to her.
+Joan also explained that her mom had suffered from migraines, and she was afraid the same thing was happening to her.

 I tried to calm Joan’s fears and let her know that many women suffer from headaches, especially during perimenopause.
 In order to help Joan understand why she started getting headaches, we first talked about what a headache really is.
 A headache is an activation of nerves and blood vessels in our head, with the blood vessels constricting and dilating.
 During perimenopause, many women experience a rapid drop in hormones a few days before their period.
 This sudden drop can cause a headache to occur before each period.
-Joan realized this was probably what was happening with her.
+Joan realized this was probably what was happening to her.

 The good news for Joan was that adding extra estrogen during the few days before her periods was a good option and would likely solve her problem.